Mentors

 “We have to go,” Louie said when he could speak again.
 They stood and shook themselves off like dogs after a swim, all the while singing along with Beatle Paul as they started down the long and winding alley.
 “Many times I’ve been alone and many times I’ve cried………….”

-Louie and Jay crooned that night, for a little while.
+Louie and Jay ran and whooped and crooned that night.
+They had fun for a little while.

 The life of Louie